 A project by Clean Mobility Collective and STAND.Earth

-In 2022, the Clean Mobility Collective and Stand.earth issued an e-commerce report.
-That report revealed that up to half of total delivery carbon emissions is from last mile delivery.
-“Last-mile’ delivery” is the final stage in a parcel’s journey from distribution depot to doorstep.
+Global e-commerce companies like Amazon pose a significant challenge to emissions reduction efforts.
+In 2022, the Clean Mobility Collective and Stand.earth’s e-commerce report revealed that up to half of total delivery carbon emissions are produced in the last mile – the final stage in a parcel’s journey from distribution depot to doorstep.

 The Network